Sending Files to Communications Server Support

-How do I send documentation to the z/OS Communications Server (TCP/IP, VTAM) or Application Time Facility (ATF) level 2 team?
+How do I send documentation to the z/OS Communications Server (TCP/IP, VTAM) or ISPF level 2 team?

 An FTP Server is available for sending documentation and diagnostic information (associated with a PMR) to IBM.
 Before delivering documentation using the Internet, you must be instructed to do so by the support representative who is working on your problem.
 You will need the PMR number and other necessary information which your support representative will discuss with you.